 In Word 2010, click the File tab then the New item on the left menu.
 Then click on My Templates from the ones that appear:

 In Word 2013 and 2016, click New.
 On the right hand side you'll see two items Featured and Personal.
 Click on Personal to see your templates.
 Simply select one from the list to open up a new document based on your template.

 In both Word 2007 and Word 2010, when you click on My Templates, you will see another dialogue box appear.
 This one:

 You should then see the template you have created, letterhead.dotx in our case.
 Click this item to select it, and then the OK button at the bottom of the dialogue box.
 You will then have a new letterhead document, complete with the logo you created.

 And that's just about it for templates.
 You should now be able to create a template from any Word document that you create.

 Before we leave the subject, however, be aware of all the inbuilt templates that you can use.
 If you click on Installed Templates instead of My Templates, you'll see the ones immediately available to you, ready to adapt to your own needs.
 There are also a lot of templates available under the heading Microsoft Office Online, or Office.com Templates in Word 2010.
 These are ones that you download from the internet.
 Again, you can adapt them to your own needs.
-Word 2013 users will see lots of templates under the Featured heading.
+Word 2013 and 2016 users will see lots of templates under the Featured heading.
 You'll also be able to type into the search box to go online and look for more.